akka/akka/akka-docs/src/main/paradox/typed/guide/introduction.md

  * Transparent remote communication between systems and their components &#8212; relieving you from writing and maintaining difficult networking code.
  * A clustered, high-availability architecture that is elastic, scales in or out, on demand &#8212; enabling you to deliver a truly reactive system.

-Akka's use of the actor model provides a level of abstraction that makes it easier to write correct concurrent, parallel and distributed systems.
+At Akka's core is the actor model which provides a level of abstraction that makes it easier to write correct concurrent, parallel and distributed systems.
 The actor model spans the full set of Akka libraries, providing you with a consistent way of understanding and using them.
 Thus, Akka offers a depth of integration that